 2.1 Data collection and preprocessing

-We collected satellite GPS data with altitude readings from 2020–2024 using GPS transmitters as a part of a larger collaborative effort by the Eastern Woodcock Migration Research Cooperative (Blomberg et al. 2023, Clements et al. 2024, Fish et al. 2024).
-We captured woodcock across the eastern portion of their range using spotlighting and mist nets (McAuley et al. 1993) and attached 4–7 g PinPoint transmitters (Lotek Wireless Inc., Newmarket, Ontario, CA) using a rump-mounted leg loop harness.
-We aged and sexed birds upon capture and considered tagged birds to be juveniles for the duration of their first fall and spring migrations, after which we deemed those individuals to be adults.
-All capture and handling was conducted in accordance with permits from the University of Maine Institutional Animal Care and Use Committee (Protocols A2017_05_02 and A2020_07_01) as well as the USGS Bird Banding Laboratory and Canadian Bird Banding Office.
+We collected woodcock locations with altitude readings from 2020–2024 using GPS transmitters as a part of a larger collaborative effort by the Eastern Woodcock Migration Research Cooperative (Blomberg et al. 2023, Clements et al. 2024, Fish et al. 2024).
+We captured woodcock across the eastern portion of their range using spotlighting and mist nets (McAuley et al. 1993) and attached 4–7 g PinPoint transmitters (Lotek Wireless Inc., Newmarket, Ontario, CA) using a rump-mounted leg loop harness (Fish et al. 2024).
+We aged and sexed birds upon capture, where juveniles were birds undertaking their first fall and spring migrations, after which they were considered adults.
+All capture and handling was conducted in accordance with protocols approved by the University of Maine Institutional Animal Care and Use Committee (Protocols A2017_05_02 and A2020_07_01) as well as permits from the USGS Bird Banding Laboratory and Canadian Bird Banding Office.

 We programmed transmitters to collect locations primarily during fall and spring migration.
-In addition to recording diurnal altitudes, transmitters would record nocturnal altitudes at either 0000 or 0100 hours Eastern Time at varying schedules during the migratory season.
+In addition to recording diurnal altitudes, transmitters recorded nocturnal altitudes at either 0000 or 0100 hours Eastern Time at varying schedules during the migratory season.
 We subset these readings to only include high quality altitude fixes, and excluded any locations in which the bird’s migratory or non-migratory state was unknown (Chp.
 2).
-We used ArcGIS Pro 3.2.1 to extract the difference between the recorded altitude and orthometric elevation for each location, providing a measurement of height above ground level for each point (ESRI 2023, 2024).
+We used ArcGIS Pro 3.2.1 (software citation) to calculate the difference between the recorded altitude and orthometric elevation for each location, providing a measurement of height above ground level for each point (ESRI 2023, 2024).
 We normalized height above ground level measurements to between -1 and 1 based on the maximum observed altitude in the dataset (2183m).
 We then identified locations that were collected at night during each woodcock’s individually-delineated migration (Chp.
 2).
 Locations which met these requirements were designated as possible flight locations, while other locations were designated as definitive non-flight locations for further analysis.

 2.2 Modeling altitude distributions

 Our model of woodcock flight altitudes included both possible flight locations and definitive non-flight locations, with each class of data informing a different aspect of the model.
 Definitive non-flight locations were assumed to always have a true altitude of 0m, making their recorded altitudes Ar solely attributable to measurement error E (Ar = E; importance of accommodating for measurement error is reviewed in Poessel et al. 2018, Péron et al. 2020).
-As such, definitive non-flight locations could be used to estimate the error terms of the model.
-Possible flight locations had either a true altitude of 0m, in which case Ar = E, or some flight altitude Af, in which case Ar = Af + E. Thus, possible flight locations could be used to jointly estimate their own non-flight/flight state (represented as binomial variable I, with 0 indicating a ground location and 1 indicating a flight location) and the distribution from which Af was drawn.
-This model, termed the base model, was structured as follows
+As such, we used definitive non-flight locations to estimate the error terms of the model.
+Possible flight locations had either a true altitude of 0m, in which case Ar = E, or a flight altitude Af, in which case Ar = Af + E. Thus, possible flight locations could be used to jointly estimate a latent flight state, which we represented as binomial variable I, with I=0 indicating a ground location and I=1 indicating a flight location.
+We derived the Af from locations where I=1 as

 Equation 1